ERICA: Improving Entity and Relation Understanding for Pre-trained Language Models via Contrastive Learning: Analysis

 \subsection{Embedding Visualization}

-In Figure \ref{fig:tsne}, we show the learned entity and relation embeddings of BERT and $\text{\ourmodel}_{\texttt{BERT}}$ on DocRED's test set by t-distributed stochastic neighbor embedding (t-SNE)~\cite{hinton2002stochastic}.
-We label each two-dimensional point with different colors to represent its corresponding category of entities or relations in Wikidata, and we only visualize the most frequent $10$ relations here.
-From the figure, we can see that jointly training MLM with $\mathcal{L}_{ED}$ and $\mathcal{L}_{RD}$ leads to a more compact clustering of both entities and relations that belong to the same category.
-In contrast, training with MLM only exhibits random distribution.
-This verifies that \ourmodel could better represent the entities and relations in the text.
+In Figure \ref{fig:tsne}, we show the learned entity and relation embeddings of BERT and $\text{\ourmodel}_{\texttt{BERT}}$ on DocRED's dev set by t-distributed stochastic neighbor embedding (t-SNE)~\cite{hinton2002stochastic}.
+We label points with different colors to represent its corresponding category of entities or relations\footnote{(Key, value) pairs for relations defined in Wikidata are: (P176, manufacturer); (P150, contains administrative territorial entity); (P17, country); (P131, located in the administrative territorial entity); (P175, performer); (P27, country of citizenship); (P569, date of birth); (P1001, applies to jurisdiction); (P57, director); (P179, part of the series).} in Wikidata and only visualize the most frequent $10$ relations.
+From the figure, we can see that jointly training $\mathcal{L}_{\text{MLM}}$ with $\mathcal{L}_\text{ED}$ and $\mathcal{L}_\text{RD}$ leads to a more compact clustering of both entities and relations belonging to the same category.
+In contrast, only training $\mathcal{L}_{\text{MLM}}$ exhibits random distribution.
+This verifies that \ourmodel could better understand and represent both entities and relations in the text.